MengelCode/youaregreat/README.md

 ## Cooperation / Collaboration
 You can contribute to the project if you feel like it.
 In this case, you agree that your contributions will become part of the MIT license.
+Feel free to make PRs.
 Possible tasks:
-* Add support for other languages
+* Add support for other languages.
-* Add command line params
+* Add command line params for more options.
+* Add new positive affirmations, either by brainstorming (how it was done with the initial phrases) or through research (name the source then)!
+The pool of possible sentences is still small.